ChalmersGU-data-structure-courses/dsabook/src/B07-selectsort.md

 Here is an implementation for Selection Sort.

     function selectionSort(A):
-        for i in 0 ... length(A)-1:        // Select i'th biggest element
+        for i = 0 to length(A)-1:        // Select i'th biggest element
-            bigindex = i                   // Current biggest index for j in 0 ... len(A)-i:       // Find the max value
+            bigindex = i                   // Current biggest index for j = 0 to len(A)-i:       // Find the max value
                 if A[j] > A[bigindex]:     // Found something bigger
                     bigindex = j           // Remember bigger index swap(A, bigindex, len(A)-i-1)  // Put it into place